opsxcq/blog/content/post/artificial-intelligence.md

 suggest, creating problems.
 It may sound a little bit against the objective of an agent that is to complete a task, so why to introduce a *problem* ?
-The reason is, when you try new thing, you discover new things, just like that, the problem generator is resonsible for choosing a **safe** alternative from time to time so the agent will face different challanges.
+The reason is, when you try new thing, you discover new things, just like that, the problem generator is responsible for choosing a **safe or not** alternative from time to time so the agent will face different challenges.
 And as the agent learns, it will update the agent **performance element** with new data, instead of choosing always the *best known solution* to the problem.

 Imagine a poker game, where initially you don't know the other players, but as the game goes, you know that a certain player always bluff.
 If that player is